run-llama/llama_index/README.md

 ## Does this actually work?

 Kind of, it's very much a WIP!
-It works for simple queries, such as the prompt provided for the Gatsby data in `examples/gatsby` ("What did the narrator do after getting back to Chicago?"?).
+It works for simple queries, such as the prompt provided for the Gatsby data in `examples/gatsby` ("What did the narrator do after getting back to Chicago?").

 #### Where it breaks
 In many cases it doesn't reason down the correct chain, and oftentimes it can fail in very frustrating ways.
 For instance, in the Paul Graham example `examples/paul_graham_essay`, when we ask "What did the author do during his time *after* Y Combinator?" and run with `verbose=True`, we find that the reasoning is oftentimes correct ("the author decided to try painting"), but the selected multiple choice answer is completely wrong, leading GPT Index down the wrong path.
 This is open to future work!